-As the end of the withdrawal agreement looms, British residents are able to exchange their existing green resident’s certificates for the TIE – Tarjeta de identidad de extranjero – the card for foreign residents of Spain who are not EU citizens.
+Following Brexit, British residents are able to exchange their existing green resident’s certificates for the TIE – Tarjeta de identidad de extranjero – the card for foreign residents of Spain who are not EU citizens.

 However, we went through the process recently, and are sharing the information here for anyone who needs it.
-We chose to do so in order to be able to write up the process, but also because the biometric cards are useful documents to have – they are photo ID, which was never the case with the old cards.
+We chose to do so in order to be able to write up the process, but also because the biometric cards are useful documents to have – they are photo ID, which was never the case with the old documents.

 Here’s how it works.

 The first step is to complete a form EX23, pay a €12 fee at the bank, and submit the form, with the payment receipt, two passport size photos, your passports and your existing green residency certificate at the police station, having made a prior appointment.

 You’ll then need to visit the police station at a further appointment to have both index fingerprints scanned.
 At this meeting, the police will give you a form which shows that you have applied for the TIE, and which can be used while you await delivery of your new card.
 They asked us to return after 40 days.

 The card collection process is also by appointment and we were asked for our passports and the copy of the form we’d been given at the last appointment.
 Our fingerprints were scanned, the machine confirmed our identity, and we were issued with our new cards!

 I was delighted to see the endorsement I’d been looking for, and our new cards are valid for ten years.
 For the first time in 20 years, I’ll feel happy leaving my passport behind when I l head out of the house.

 Don’t turn up at the police station without an appointment or the correct paperwork – people are simply turned away, as we saw each time we visited.

 New applications for residency are following this same procedure, and again, citizens rights to live and work here are guaranteed currently.